academic degrees

 titles, books, publications, TV shows, movies, magazines, etc.

 Enclose the title in quotation marks in the web copy.
-It is acceptable to italicize the names of publications.
+Italicize the names of publications.
 “Moby Dick is a famous book, and I don’t know why.”
-Be consistent.

 titles; academic